leodido/ml-octa-collection/README.md

 ## Copyright and license

-The functions are released under the terms of the [BSD-2 license](LICENSE).
+The code is released under the terms of the [BSD-2 license](LICENSE).

 Copyright (c) 2014 - [Leonardo Di Donato](www.github.com/leodido).